ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 4.  **True or False:** In a K-fold CV approach, the final test error is:

 $$
-CV_k = 1/k\sum_{i=1}^{k}MSE
+CV_k = \frac{1}{k}\sum_{i=1}^{k}MSE_i
 $$

 <details><summary><b>Answer</b></summary>
+**True**, This is average of individual errors of $K$ estimates of the test errors

+$$MSE_1,...,MSE_k$$

 </details>

 ---

 5. Mark all the correct choices regarding a cross-validation approach:
     1. A 5-fold cross-validation approach results in 5-different model instances being fitted.
     1. A 5-fold cross-validation approach results in 1 model instance being fitted over and over again 5 times.
     1. A 5-fold cross-validation approach results in 5-different model instances being fitted over and over again 5 times.
     1. Uses K-different data-folds.

 <details><summary><b>Answer</b></summary>

+ Correct answer is : A 5-fold cross-validation approach results in 5-different model instances being fitted.
+It is a common misconception to think that in a K-fold approach the same model instance is repeatedly used.
+We must create a new model instance in each fold.

 </details>

 ---

 6. Mark all the correct choices regarding the approach that should be taken to compute the performance of K-fold cross-validation:
-    1. We compute the cross-validation performance as the arithmetic mean over the K per- formance estimates from the validation sets.
+    1. We compute the cross-validation performance as the arithmetic mean over the K performance estimates from the validation sets.
     1. We compute the cross-validation performance as the best one over the K performance estimates from the validation sets.

 <details><summary><b>Answer</b></summary>

+Correct answer : We compute the cross-validation performance as the arithmetic mean over the K performance estimates from the validation sets.
+Taking best one over K performance estimates defeats the purpose of using k-fold cross-validation.

 </details>

 ---

-7. A data-scientist who is interested in classifying cross sections of histopathology image slices (8.2) decides to adopt a cross-validation approach he once read about in a book.
+7. A data-scientist who is interested in classifying cross sections of histopathology image slices decides to adopt a cross-validation approach he once read about in a book.

 <table align='center'>
   <tr>